kpj/kpj.github.io--old/_posts/2018-02-20-setup-media-server.md

 Without plugins, `munin` won't be reporting much.
 In the following, a few useful ones will be listed.
 More plugins can be found, e.g. by calling `munin-node-configure --suggest`.

+Each plugin can be installed by first copying them to `/usr/lib/munin/plugins/` and then linking with `/etc/munin/plugins/`.
+Note that they must be executable (`chmod a+x /usr/lib/munin/plugins/<plugin name>`):
+{% highlight bash %}
+$ ln -s /usr/lib/munin/plugins/<plugin name> /etc/munin/plugins/
+{% endhighlight %}

 As a general rule, each individual plugin can be tested in isolation using the following command:
 {% highlight bash %}
 $ munin-run <command name>